 These will be the services that are most popular on their platform.
 Pick anyone you like and learn all you can learn about that particular niche.

 How to edit images like a professional.
-How to edit fast, create new images from scratch.
-How to get innovative.
+How to edit fast, and create new images from scratch.
+How to get innovative, etc.

 This is a tricky part.
-I suggest you browse through profiles of various freelancers from all niches, see how their profile is set-up, the qualification or the additional work they have done that will increase their credibility in the market.
+I suggest you browse through the profiles of various profitable freelancers from various niches and see how their profile is set up, the qualifications, or the additional work they have done that will increase their credibility in the market.

 This is the most crucial step as what you fill in your profile will be seen by businesses trying to hire someone like you.
 If they like your profile, they’ll hire you right away.